GeWanying/shap-anti-spoofing/README.md

 ```
 python save.py --model=pre-trained-models/A04.pth --comment=A04
 ```
-The obtained SHAP values will be saved in `'.mat'` format under `'A04-mats/'`.
+The obtained SHAP values will be saved in `<AUDIO_ID>.mat` format under `'A04-mats/'`.
 If you wish to calculate SHAP values for A05 attack, first change the corresponding protocol in `train_protocol` in the code, then run the command with the replaced attack type.

 #### Train your own models
 For both models, run:
 ```
 python train.py
 ```
-Variable length input is used by default, use `'--fix'` to use fixed 6s length input.
+Variable length input is used by default, use `--fix` to use fixed 6s length input.
 Also, please notice the `train_protocol` defined in the code if you want to train the model based on any particular attack.
 The corresponding protocols are uploaded in `'protocols/'`.

 #### Citation
 If you find this repository useful, please consider citing: